nlewo/comin/docs/howtos.md

 So, to migrate to another machine, you have to update this option in the `testing-<hostname>` branch in order to only deploy this configuration to the new machine.

+## Check Git commit signatures

+The option `services.comin.gpgPublicKeyPaths` allows to declare a list of GPG public keys.
+If `services.comin.gpgPublicKeyPaths != []`, comin **only** evaluates commits signed by one of these GPG keys.
+Note only the last commit needs to be signed.

+The file containing a GPG public key has to be created with `gpg --armor  --export alice@cyb.org`.